-NUR 133 PREPARATION FOR CNA INSTRUCTOR
+PREPARATION FOR CNA INSTRUCTOR

 This course is to prepare registered nurses to teach nursing assistants.
 The course will focus on necessary teaching skills including the teaching-learning process, behavioral objectives and educational outcomes, teaching methods and tools, utilization of audio-visual equipment, and evaluating learning.
 Application to the clinical laboratory will be included.
 Students will be required to prepare written assignments, present oral reports and complete all in class assignments.
 A basic review of Alzheimer's disease and appropriate nursing care of Alzheimer's patients is included in this course.
 This course meets the Illinois Department of Public Health's requirements for teachers of the state approved nursing assistant course.
-Prerequisite: RN licensure in the State of Illinois, two years of nursing experience in a long-term care setting.
-(2 credit, 2 lecture, 0 lab)
+Prerequisite: RN licensure in the State of Illinois, two years of nursing experience.
+One year must be as a Registered Nurse with direct patient care for the elderly or chronically ill of any age in the following: long-term care nursing facility, extended care unit, geriatrics department, chronic care unit, swing bed unit of a hospital, hospice, home health or other long-term care setting, or approval from Director of Nursing (2 credit, 2 lecture, 0 lab)